mkastner/zig-postgres/README.md

 This is tested with zig `0.8`

-Installing `libpg` on debian linux
+Installing `libpq` on debian linux

 `sudo apt-get install libpq-dev`